ariworks-online/wACG/DEPLOYMENT.md

 ## Overview
 This guide provides step-by-step instructions for deploying the Wrapped ACG (wACG) smart contract to Binance Smart Chain (BSC) mainnet.

+**Note**: This repository contains only the smart contract code for public review and auditing.
+For actual deployment scripts and configuration files, use your private deployment folder.

 ## Prerequisites

 ### Required Software